wxsd-sales/video-for-wxcc/README.md

 7. Go to back to **_Assets, Apps_**.
 You will see a list of Apps, write down the **_App ID_** for the one you just created

 ### Webex Engage Asset setup
-1. Log in to your WxCC tenant at https://portal-v2.wxcc-us1.cisco.com
-> The login URL will change depending on your region
+1. Log in Control Hub as Contact Center Admin, and under **SERVICES** go to Contact Center.
+On the right side panel, click on **Webex Engage**.
 2. Navigate to **_New Digital Channels_**
 3. Navigate to **_Assets -> Channels Assets_**, and click on the pen icon for the Asset with the same name you chose in the previous step (my_chat_app in this example)
 4. Go to **_Websites_**, and add a new web site